Rixy-Ai/eliza/README.md

 ### Mobile Application Backend

-The mobile versions of the Eliza Tauri application (Android and iOS) are configured to connect to an external backend service hosted at `https://api.eliza.how`.
+The mobile versions of the Eve Tauri application (Android and iOS) are configured to connect to an external backend service hosted at `https://api.Eve.how`.
 This connection is essential for certain functionalities of the mobile app.

 The Content Security Policy (CSP) in `packages/app/src-tauri/tauri.conf.json` has been updated to allow `connect-src` directives to this specific domain, ensuring that the mobile app can securely communicate with its backend.